mariomulansky/PySpike/Readme.rst

     plt.show()

 This short example computes and plots the SPIKE-profile of the first two spike trains in the file :code:`PySpike_testdata.txt`.
-In contrast to the ISI-profile, a SPIKE-profile is a piece-wise *linear* function and thusly represented by a :code:`PieceWiseLinFunc` object.
+In contrast to the ISI-profile, a SPIKE-profile is a piece-wise *linear* function and is therefore represented by a :code:`PieceWiseLinFunc` object.
-Just like the :code:`PieceWiseconstFunc` for the ISI-profile, the :code:`PieceWiseLinFunc` provides a :code:`get_plottable_data` member function that returns array that can be used directly to plot the function.
+Just like the :code:`PieceWiseConstFunc` for the ISI-profile, the :code:`PieceWiseLinFunc` provides a :code:`get_plottable_data` member function that returns arrays that can be used directly to plot the function.
 Furthermore, the :code:`avrg` member function returns the average of the profile defined as the overall SPIKE distance.
 As above, you can provide an interval as a pair of floats as well as a sequence of such pairs to :code:`avrg` to specify the averaging interval if required.